Discover Clare Island

 • Accomodation

-Clare Island : activities and sites to visit
+Clare Island : things to do and places to visit

 Localisation en Irlande

-Granuaile's Castle is a medieval tower located on Clare Island in Ireland.
-It was known to be the property...
+Granuaile's Castle is a medieval tower on Clare Island, Ireland.
+It was once owned by the famous Irish pirate...

 Clare Island Lighthouse